pjanthony2001/tfhe-aes/README.md

 > ![Excerpt from the paper](image.png)

 We implemented the different modes following NIST standards [Recommendation for Block Cipher Modes of Operation](https://nvlpubs.nist.gov/nistpubs/legacy/sp/nistspecialpublication800-38a.pdf) and [FIPS 197 Advanced Encryption Standard (AES)](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197-upd1.pdf).
 We have consulted these references for the various tests in our program.

+# Results

+With our implementation, running `ECB` to encrypt/decrypt one block takes roughly 300 seconds on a 16 threads machine.
+As the `SubByte` and thus the `ECB` operation is the most costly overall, most of the other modes yield roughly the same amount of time at around 300s per block to encrypt/decrypt.
+Furthermore, we validated our results with the `aes` crate, in the `main.rs` file, and in our unit tests, with reference to the standards mentioned above.

 ---